rgasch/coinrpc/README.md

 ### Installing via Composer

 The recommended way to install CoinRpc is through [Composer](http://getcomposer.org).
+Composer is the defacto new way to manage PHP dependencies and autoloading.

 1. Add ``drak/coinrpc`` as a dependency in your project's ``composer.json`` file: